Manbir5/Inventory-for-game-stores/README.md

-# Game Inventory
+# Inventory for Game Stores

-This is a full stack application that represents the inventory of a game franchise.
+This is a full stack application that represents the inventory of a franchise.

 A database is used to store all of the users, games, consoles, stores and their corresponding information.